Episode 300 - The 10 Greatest Byzantine Emperors

 Then this is your answer.

-Long ago, when I was taking these top ten lists quite seriously, it occurred to me that really it wasn't fair to judge Maurice against Constantine V,
+Long ago, when I was taking these top ten lists quite seriously, it occurred to me that really, it wasn't fair to judge Maurice against Constantine V,

 because Maurice had to govern from the Adriatic to Egypt, whereas Constantine V only had to think about Greece and Anatolia.

-Of course, had I actually gone through with that, it would have led to three very dull and predictable lists, but it would have hit on a basic truth, which is to compare Constantine I to Constantine XI is kind of ridiculous.
+Of course, had I actually gone through with that, it would have led to three very dull and predictable lists, but it would have have hit on a basic truth, which is to compare Constantine I to Constantine XI is kind of ridiculous.

 The power disparity between the two is so vast as to make comparison pointless.

-And so, as I've waded through the post-1204 world, it is my opinion that John Vitats should not be on this list.
+And so as I've waded through the post-1204 world, it is my opinion that John Vitats should not be on this list.

 Though he ruled very well for a very long time, he did not face the same challenges as those who had to rule from Constantinople when Constantinople was the centre of the entire region.

-Vitats' realm was only a hundred and forty miles wide when he took the throne, and though he governed it well and expanded it impressively, I don't think that can compare to the weight of the Queen of Cities itself.
+Vitatsi's realm was only a hundred and forty miles wide when he took the throne, and though he governed it well and expanded it impressively, I don't think that can compare to the weight of the Queen of Cities itself.

+Vitatsis faced so much less external noise and pressure.
 He had so many fewer constituencies to please, and I believe the same to be true of his successors, even once they retake the city.

 The intrusion of Latin and Turk into the Roman world removes many of these decisions from their plate.